 At a Glance - Fitting Things in Spaces

 If you aren't the greatest at maximizing closet space, you may have some direct experience being frustrated by this one.
-It will often come in handy to know how much room you are working with, and how much of a certain object or material can possibly go there.
+It'll often come in handy to know how much room you're working with and how much of a certain object or material can possibly go there.

 Shin is building a shelf to put over his desk and hold his books.
 Each book is of an inch thick.
 Okay, they're issues of Vogue, but same difference.
 The board Shin is using is 2 ft long.
 How many "books" can Shin fit on the shelf?

 This problem can be turned into an inequality.
-We're turning it into an inequality rather than an equation, because we might have a little space left over on the shelf.
+We're turning it into an inequality rather than an equation because we might have a little space left over on the shelf.
 Let x be the number of "books" on the shelf.
 We'll stop putting quotes around "books" now, since it's exhausting.
-Paying attention to units, we see the shelf is 24 inches long.
-Taking this information and writing it in symbols, we find that
+Paying attention to units, we see the shelf is 2 feet = 24 inches long.
+Taking this information and writing it in symbols, we find that:

 Now that we have this inequality, we can forget about books for the time being and solve the inequality.
-To do this, we multiply both sides by to find that
+To do this, we multiply both sides by .

 x ≤ 32